How

 You

-these three topics.
-Be sure to pick your topic quickly--choose the topic you
+Be sure to pick your topic quickly--choose the topic you feel most confident

 Take